Will Rogers, Cherokee Cowboy Humorist from Oklahoma

 About 20 minutes’ drive from the Will Rogers Memorial Museums is his birthplace in the sparsely populated ranch town of Oolagah, where Rogers lived in his younger years.
 Visitors can tour the first floor to see the Rogers family lifestyle while listening to audio narration recorded by Will Rogers, Jr.

 Adjacent to the house is a barn with barnyard animals, such as pygmy goats, mules and even a proud peacock.
-The house has a view of a peaceful lake and is surrounded by ranch lands with grazing horses and longhorn cattle.
+The house has a view of a small peaceful lake and is surrounded by ranch lands with grazing horses and longhorn cattle.

 (Also see the California page for Will Rogers.)

 The Will Rogers Birthplace Ranch is the fourth stop on our Oklahoma Author Adventures Trail and the Will Rogers Memorial Museums in Claremore are the fifth.